data-edu/data-science-in-education/_book/11-wt-text-analysis.md

 ### Dataviz and Other Positive Words

-Earlier in the analysis we learned that "dataviz" was among the most frequently occuring words in this dataset.
+Earlier in the analysis we learned that "dataviz" was among the most frequently occurring words in this dataset.
 We can continue our exploration of TidyTuesday tweets by seeing how many tweets with "dataviz" also had at least one positive word from the NRC dataset.
 Looking at this might give us some clues about how people in the TidyTuesday learning community view dataviz as a tool.

 There are a few steps to this part of the analysis, so let's review our strategy.
 We'll need to use the `status_id` field in the `tweets` dataset to filter the tweets that have the word `dataviz` in them.
 Then we need to use the `status_id` field in this new bunch of `dataviz` tweets to identify the tweets that include at least one positive word.